Psianturi/neuro-decode/README.md

 Instead:

-1. Flutter sends live input to Family Assistant on Cloud Run.
+1. Flutter sends live input to Session Orchestrator on Cloud Run.
-2. Family Assistant talks to Gemini, Firestore, observer models, and A2A.
+2. Session Orchestrator talks to Gemini, Firestore, observer models, and A2A.
 3. Flutter receives only the session outputs it needs to present to the caregiver.

 ## Repository Structure